-Special care should be exercise to ensure the building is in the right place on the plot and that all load bearing walls have been identified and set out accurately on ground.
-Some of the tools used are measuring line and a square, in order to get the corners of the building right.
-The result is correct orientation of the proposed building with say the drive way, garage, stairs and balcony in right places
+The foundation trenches excavation must be done with an eye on every detail to ensure that the proposed building is in the right place on the plot and that all load bearing walls have been identified and set out accurately on ground.
+The result is correct orientation of the proposed building with say the drive way, garage, stairs and balcony set to located in right places.

-This entail digging the foundation trenches.
 The depth of the trenches will depend on the type of soil and slope of the construction site.
-Black cotton soil, clay, Alluvial, sand and red soil are considered weak and will require deeper trenches that go past its substrata.
+Black cotton soil, clay, alluvial, sand and red soil are considered weak and will require deeper trenches that go past its substrata-possibly more than 7 feet deep.
 Also a sloping landscape will necessitate deeper foundation trenches to be dug out.

-Good soils with hard surface that require standard or shallow depths for the trenches are Compact Murrum soil, Compact gravel, compact Magadi soil, brown shale, Coral, and Nairobi stone soil.
+Good soils with hard surface that require standard trench depth of less than 6 feet, are compact murrum soil, compact gravel, compact magadi soil, brown shale, coral, and Nairobi stone soil.

-For Storey buildings, the mason will install ribbed steel bar squares for all the corners of the building and then the concrete is poured and spread in and around them.
-Also the mason may lay Y 16 ribbed steel bars in the foundation trenches.
-All these is done to add strength to the foundation and enable it to hold together the base as one compact unit.
-Once this done, concrete is poured and spread in the trenches to desired height.
-Once the concrete has cured, lay the foundation stone and allow the masons the go ahead to build the foundation wall/stem wall.
+For Storey buildings, the mason must then install ribbed steel bar squares in all the corners of the building and then the concrete is poured and spread in and around them.
+Also the mason may lay two Y 16 ribbed steel bars in the foundation trenches.
+All these is done to add strength to the foundation and make it one compact unit.

-When the foundation is at the desired level and flat, prepare to pour a slab on it.
-To improve the durability of the building apply anti termite solution and anti –damp material to make the foundation water proof.
+Sixthly and last when the foundation based is at the desired level and flat, prepare to pour the concrete slab on it.
+To improve the durability of the building apply anti termite solution like renowned gladiator brand and a damp proof membrane(DPM) to make the foundation resistant to rising damp.